legosx/symfony-art/README.md

 To output shape right in the browser open the main page: http://localhost:8000

-By default Medium Star is outputed.
+By default Medium Star is outputted.

 If you want to output other shapes, use request parameters.